fbpx

 • Occupational licenses information

-However, the information in these records is not always correct.
-In one instance, a background check company incorrectly mixed a job applicant’s name up with someone with a criminal record.
 In reality, the applicant had never been in trouble with the law.
 However, the company had already withdrawn the employment offer by the time the applicant was able to obtain a corrected background report.

-Large criminal and credit databases often contain factual errors.
-According to a study by Kenneth Laudon for the Office of Technology Assessment (OTA), only 45.9% of records the FBI’s National Crime Information Center records met federal standards for being “complete, accurate and unambiguous.”
-And a study of consumer credit reports by the National Association of State Public Interest Research Groups showed that up to 79% could contain errors.
+According to a study by Kenneth Laudon for the Office of Technology Assessment (OTA), only 25.7% of the FBI’s National Crime Information Center records met federal standards for being “complete, accurate and unambiguous.”

 How to run your own background report